ningw42/Iosevkata/README.md

 This repository produces two types of artifact:
 1. Zipballs with TTF fonts.
 [Download the latest release](https://github.com/ningw42/Iosevkata/releases/latest) and install on your system.
 This should be most common/universal use case.
 2. A nix package for `x86_64-linux`, `x86_64-darwin` and `aarch64-darwin`.
 Add `ningw42/Iosevkata` to your flake.
-    1. Use the package `packages.<system>.iosevkata-all` directly, which comes with all the variants.
+    1. Use the package `packages.<system>.iosevkata` directly, which comes with all the variants.
-    2. Use overlay `overlays.default` from the flake when importing nixpkgs, which adds `iosevkata` (an alias of `iosevkata-all`) to your nixpkgs.
+    2. Use overlay `overlays.default` from the flake when importing nixpkgs, which adds `iosevkata` (with all variants) to your nixpkgs.
     3. If you want pre-built packages, follow [garnix's guide for adding garnix's public binary caching server](https://garnix.io/docs/caching).

 ## Customization